Identifying causal effects with subjective ordinal outcomes: Model

-I consider two primary interpretations of $h$.
-The first is that $h_i(x)$ indexes potential outcomes for individual $i$, as a function of counterfactual values of $x$ in a set of possible treatments $\mathcal{X} \subseteq \mathbbm{R}^{d_x}$.
-The second interpretation is to take $h(x,u)$ as simply representing the conditional quantile function of $H_i$, with $U_i \in [0,1]$ a scalar indicating $i$'s rank in a distribution of their peers.\footnote{ In particular, let $\theta_i:=F_{H|XV}(H_i|X_i,V_i)$ be $i$'s ``rank'' in the conditional happiness distribution of individuals sharing their value of $X$ and $V$, where $F_{H|XV}$ denotes a cumulative distribution function of $H$.
-Now let $U_i = (\theta_i, V_i)^T$, and define $h(x,u):=Q_{H|XV}(\theta|x,v)$ for any $u=(\theta,v)^T$, where $Q_{H|XV}$ denotes the conditional quantile function of $H$ given $X$ and $V$.
-Eq. (\ref{modelh}) now follows from these definitions.} This representation is helpful when causal effects are not directly of interest, and the researcher is interested in the more modest goal of uncovering statistical features of the joint distribution of $H_i$ and $X_i$.
+For each individual there is a function $h_i(\cdot)$ mapping values of a vector of $J$ explanatory variables $X$ into a value of $H$ via (\ref{modelh}), where heterogeneity in the function $h_i(\cdot)$ is represented by parameter $U_i \in \mathcal{U} \subseteq \mathbbm{R}^{d_U}$.
+The primary interpretation of the function $h_i(x)$ is that it denotes potential outcomes for individual $i$ as a function of counterfactual values of $x$, in some set of possible treatments $\mathcal{X} \subseteq \mathbbm{R}^{J}$.\footnote{An alternative interpretation of $h(x,u)$ is always also available and requires no causal assumptions, which is that $h$ represents the conditional quantile function of $H_i$ given $X_i$, with $U_i \in [0,1]$ a scalar indicating $i$'s rank in a distribution of their peers.
+In particular, let $\theta_i:=F_{H|XVW}(H_i|X_i,V_i,W_i)$ be $i$'s ``rank'' in the conditional happiness distribution of individuals sharing their value of $X,V$ and $W$, where $F_{H|XVW}$ denotes a cumulative distribution function of $H$.
+Now let $U_i = (\theta_i, V_i,W_i)^T$, and define $h(x,u):=Q_{H|XVW}(\theta|x,v,w)$ for any $u=(\theta,v,w)^T$, where $Q_{H|XVW}$ denotes the conditional quantile function of $H$ given $X,V$ and $W$.
+Eq. (\ref{modelh}) now follows from these definitions.
+See Appendix \ref{sec:idio} for details.
+This representation is helpful when causal effects are not the target, and the researcher is instead interested in uncovering statistical features of the joint distribution between $H_i$ and $X_i$.} Since the dimension $d_U$ is again left unrestricted, the above model places no restriction on heterogeneity in potential outcomes and causal effects across individuals.

+Finally, $W_i \in \mathcal{W} \subseteq \mathbbm{R}^{d_W}$ is a vector of additional observed variables to be used as control variables in the analysis.
+These $W_i$ can be thought of as variables that matter for happiness but are not necessarily manipulable (e.g. race), as components of $U_i$ that are potentially correlated with $X_i$ but are observable, or as correlates of $X_i$ that proxy for reporting function heterogeneity $V_i$.
+In settings with stratified randomization, $W_i$ isolates the experimental strata.